Memory consolidation: Semantic vs. episodic memory

-Nadel and Moscovitch argued that when studying the structures and systems involved in memory consolidation, semantic memory and episodic memory need to be distinguished as relying on two different memory systems.
-When episodic information is encoded there are semantic aspects of the memory that are encoded as well and this is proposed as an explanation of the varying gradients of memory loss seen in amnesic patients.
+Nadel and Moscovitch argued semantic memory and episodic memory need to be distinguished as relying on two different memory systems.
 Amnesic patients with hippocampal damage show traces of memories and this has been used as support for the standard model because it suggests that memories are retained apart from the hippocampal system.
 Nadel and Moscovitch argue that these retained memories have lost the richness of experience and exist as depersonalized events that have been semanticized over time.
 They suggest that this instead provides support for their notion that episodic memories rely significantly on the hippocampal system but semantic memories can be established elsewhere in the brain and survive hippocampal damage.

-Declarative vs. procedural knowledge consolidation

-Learning can be distinguished by two forms of knowledge: declarative and procedural.
-Declarative information includes the conscious recall of facts, episodes, and lists, and its storage typically connected with the mediotemporal lobe and the hippocampal systems as it includes the encoding of both semantic and episodic information of events.
-Procedural knowledge however has been said to function separate from this system as it relies primarily on motor areas of the brain.
-The implicit nature of procedural knowledge allows it to exist absent from the conscious awareness that the information is there.
-Amnesic patients have shown retained ability to be trained on tasks and exhibit learning without the subject being aware that the training had ever taken place.
-This introduces a dissociation between the two forms of memory and the fact that one form can exist absent the other suggests separate mechanisms are involved in consolidation.
-Squire has proposed the procedural knowledge is consolidated in some cases by the extrapyramidal motor system.
-Squire demonstrated that intact learning of certain motor, perceptual, and cognitive skills can be retained in patients with amnesia.
-They also retain the ability to be influenced by priming effects without the patients being able to consciously recall any training session occurring.